dlwicksell/axiom/README.md

     $ man KBAWDUMP

-If you have questions on how to use any of the features of the M-tools package, consult the Vim help page, built-in to the package, and accessible inside of any Vim editing session..
+If you have questions on how to use any of the features of the Axiom package, consult the Vim help page, built-in to the package, and accessible inside of any Vim editing session..

-    :help m-tools
+    :help axiom

-I hope you enjoy the M-tools package.
+I hope you enjoy the Axiom package.
 If you have any questions, feature requests, or bugs to report, please contact David Wicksell <dlw@linux.com>

 ### See Also ###